 Frames for both styles are built to code.
 This requires clearance of 7′ 6″.
 We normally put our post spacing at 10′ apart on center, but if we go to larger steel, we can move that distance to about 15′.
 Larger spans are possible and require trussing.

-Conventional canopies have a straight or bowed rafters and their fabric wraps around a front bar and is tensioned by lace line.
+Conventional canopies have a straight or bowed rafters and their fabric wraps around a front bar.
 A nylon rope is laced through grommets in the main cover and around a lace bar on the frame to create tension in the fabric.
-In this type of canopy, the front of can have a decorative valance (see below for more info).
+In this type of canopy, the front of it can have a decorative valance (see below for more info).
 Conventional canopies are quite common here in hawaii.
 This type of canopy used to be made by sailmakers who would bring out plumbing pipes and a pipe threader to a job site.
 They would then custom make frame elements and install the frame as they went.
 Once finished, they would measure the frame and go back to their shop to manufacture a custom cover to the frame’s specs.
 Nowadays, we take site measurements and design and manufacture frame and fabric to exact specifications.
 Then the elements are assembled on site.
 Depending on the size of the canopy, the installation can be as quick as one day for both frame and fabric, to about a week for very large jobs.

 For canopies with straight rafters like the one in the picture above, rafter lace sleeves are needed to keep the fabric from flapping.
 These lace sleeves present a problem with Sunbrella fabric because they have to be sewn on, and the fabric and the thread are both synthetic.
 Unlike organic cotton and canvas which swell up and waterproof the needle holes, Acyrlics like Sunbrella do not swell, and water permeates the cover.
 This will cause interior dripping and premature rusting of the frame as the water will travel down the frame and sit in the front pocket.
 This is the #1 cause of frame rust in a canopy and something that we do our best to avoid.
 We no longer used cotton threads and canvas because other fabrics have such higher warranties and life expectancies.